jerryong89/MTG_Memory_Match/README.md

 > - Maintained by: `jerryong89`

 ## Description
-A Magic The Gathering themed card matching game stat tracking CSS3 animation
+A Magic The Gathering themed card matching game stat tracking CSS3 animation.

 ## Technologies Used:
 - JavaScript